mvolkmann/blog/src/swift/Concurrency.md

 - `userInitiated`

-  This is the same as the high priority queue which is a concurrent queue.
+  This is the same as the concurrent high priority queue.

 - `default`